openclimatefix/PVNet/reports/pvnet_comp.md

 * ~1 month of missing satellite data
 * 2 days every month in which the satellites switch over.

-These inputs gaps do not occur in our production environment.
+These input gaps do not occur in our production environment.
 These forecasts could not be made without the missing inputs, and hence have been omitted from the comparison.
 The quantities of data available can be seen in the chart below (fig 1) where the y axis represents the date, with the top indicating the start of 2022 and the bottom indicating the end of 2022 and the x axis labelling the different data used.
-The darkened areas illustrates data that is available whereas the white areas show missing or ommitted data.
+The darkened areas illustrate data that is available whereas the white areas show missing or omitted data.

 ![Data Availability](./imgs/data_availability_across_2022.png)
 *Fig 1: The data availability across the 3 datasets used in this analysis.*

-This report will first look into just the overlapping datapoints from PVLive Intraday and PVNet as shown in the graph above before then moving on to compare all of the datapoints available for PVNet and PVLive updated.
+This report will first look into just the overlapping data points from PVLive Intraday and PVNet as shown in the graph above before then moving on to compare all of the data points available for PVNet and PVLive updated.
 Metrics such as the Mean Absolute Error (MAE), Root-Mean-Square Error (RMSE), Mean Bias Error (MBE) and the Coefficient of Determination (R2) will be used for this analysis.

 ---